YiroTen/scripts4docking/README.md

 in this example 4 dockings will result from 2 ligands vs 2 proteins, the geoList must contain the center coordenates with 3 decimals and its size with 2 decimals in that order the first line of coordenates "geoList" must correspond with the the first protein  "protA" the second line with "protB" and so on.
 Remembeer these are only the lists wich VinaLC will read to perform the docking.
 Besides you should have the pdbqt files of proteins and the pdbqt files of ligands inside a directory called data.

-¡ Happy Docking !

-### example of ligands file receptors and geometry
+### example of ligands, receptors and geometry files
 <table class="default">

   <tr>